This helpsheet offers a collection of specially-written resources designed to help you manage and cope with common symptoms of early menopause.

 Meanwhile, debates have raged about the relative merits of different kinds of hormone replacement therapy (HRT).
 Specifically, the argument has focused on “natural” or so-called bio-identical hormones and their synthetic counterparts.
 We explore the scientific evidence behind both and discuss whether or not a significant difference really exists.

 We also look at the large scientific studies that have been conducted on HRT, and it’s health risks generally.
 Unfortunately, most of the mainstream coverage has focused on these studies from the perspective of women who’ve gone through menopause at the “normal” age.
 Instead, we look at these studies through the lens of premature menopause.

 What Does the Science say about “Alternative” Remedies?

 In these two helpsheets we look critically at the science underlying some of the most commonly touted supplements and herbal products for menopause.
 Remember to consult your doctor before starting if you do decide to incorporate alternative remedies into your approach to premature menopause.

 A Final Word

 Whether you use follow these helpsheets one-by-one or you simply pick-and-choose those that are most relevant to you, I hope it can offer some kind of support and relief.
 It is common to have a lot of questions and confusion in the early stages of dealing with premature menopause.
-You might also consider visiting our community.
+You might also consider visiting our support group.

 Also remember that our main symptoms page on this site contains a huge amount of information on all of the most common physical and emotional effects of premature menopause.
 It’s also a great source for concise tips on dealing with each of these symptoms.